 Zoom learning is new to everyone, but most of us had a bit of practice last spring.
 Taina Ferarro, who wasn’t even in this school district last year.
 She had no Zoom classes.
 Her teachers would just give their students assignments on Google Classroom.
 She’s thrilled that she can at least see her teachers and fellow students this year.
 “I'm most excited about meeting new people and doing new things.
 It’ll be a struggle, but everything will work out fine.”

 September 9, 2020

-If you keep up with your Disney princesses you should know of this Disney princess: her name is Mulan.
+If you keep up with your Disney princesses you should know of this Disney princess: Mulan.
 Mulan is about a young woman whose father is in a poor condition to fight, so Mulan must go undercover as a man and take her father’s role on the battlefield.
 This movie is really different to the original animated Mulan because they missed out on many of the original elements.
 The biggest thing I didn’t like about this movie is that they don’t have Mushu.
 Mushu is an important role in the original movie and deserves a role in the live action film.
 On the other hand, one thing I did like was how they added a new character who is witch.
-I liked how both the witch and Mulan had a connection even though the witch was on the bad team, they both faced the same struggles, they were both outsiders and were never accepted.
+I liked how both the witch and Mulan had a connection even though the witch was on the bad team.
+They both faced the same struggles, they were both outsiders and were never accepted.

 Cobra Kai T.V.
 Review: Strike First.
 Strike Hard.